pflanze/cj50/doc-output/index.md

 > Rule 1: Values of types that start with an uppercase initial must only ever exist in a single place at the same time, although they can be moved around.
 In the end, they must be moved into the `drop()` function.

-Exempt from this rule are values of types with a lowercase initial, like `int`, `cstr`, `ucodepoint` and more.
-They can be copied directly without needing to do this explicitly via the `clone()` function.
-(Some types with uppercase initials, like `Vec2` or `Vec3`, can be copied, too, if their element type can.)
+Exempt from this rule are values of types with a lowercase initial, like `int`, `cstr`, `ucodepoint`, `slice` and more.
+They can be copied directly without needing to do this explicitly via the `clone()` function, and don't need to be passed to `drop`. `mutslice` also does not need to be passed to `drop`, but it should not be copied because only one part of the code should ever have the ability to mutate the shared data at a time.
+Some types with uppercase initials, like `Vec2` or `Vec3`, can be copied, too, if their element type can.

 *NOTE*: currently `clone` is not defined yet, it will be added in the future.